cmoorad/mostlyrocks/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+#latest_posts:
-  enabled: true
+#  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#  limit: 3 # leave blank to include all the blog posts
 ---

-Hi my name is Chris — welcome to my website.
-I'm just getting started here, thanks for visiting!
+I'm originally from La Jolla, CA and now reside in Leavenworth, WA.
+I grew up playing waterpolo and surfing, and now I spend as much time as possible rock climbing and skiing.

+I started this blog to document pictures from my climbing + skiing trips.